DavidTTY990/Hexschool-Assignment/README.md

 # Hexschool-Assignment
-This repo is for storing assignment from Hexschool
+## This repo is for storing assignment from Hexschool

+There should be:

+- HTML
+- CSS
+- Javascript
+- Vue.js